 Called 'Laggan Wolftrax' after the legendary 'Wolf of Badenoch', the new mountain bike routes are managed by Forestry Commission Scotland and are billed as 'mountain bike trails with bite.'

 Welcome to Laggan Wolftrax.
-In mountain biking circles in Scotland, this centre is rapidly becoming a byword for cool.
-It has a cool café - BaseCamp MTB - it's in a cool location and it has very cool trails.
+In mountain biking circles in Scotland, this centre is rapidly becoming a byword for cool. it's in a cool location and it has very cool trails.

 Called 'Laggan Wolftrax' after the legendary 'Wolf of Badenoch', the new mountain bike routes are managed by Forestry Commission Scotland and are billed as 'mountain bike trails with bite.'
 And with good reason - the black 'double diamond' route, in particular, has earned am reputation as possibly the most technical route constructed by trail builders in Scotland.